-Protection from Sexual Assault or Harassment General Policy:
+Protection from Sexual Assault or Harassment General Policy

-TUI University reaffirms the principle that its students, faculty, and staff have the right to be free from sexual assault and/or harassment by any member of the TUI community.
-In clarifying this policy, TUI University attempts to ensure that no student, student applicant, employee or employee applicant is subject to sexual assault or harassment.
-Sexual assault and/or harassment in any situation are reprehensible; they are unequivocally prohibited on the TUI campus.
+TUI reaffirms the principle that its students, faculty, and staff have the right to be free from sexual assault and/or harassment by any member of the TUI community.
+In clarifying this policy, TUI attempts to ensure that no student, student applicant, employee or employee applicant is subject to sexual assault or harassment.
+Sexual assault and/or harassment of any kind and under any circumstance are reprehensible and are unequivocally prohibited at TUI.
 If an act of sexual assault or harassment occurs at TUI, the University will take such disciplinary actions as is deemed appropriate to the incident.
-If a member of the TUI community finds he/she is a victim of sexual assault or harassment he/she may register a report with the local police or pursue the matter through TUI University's internal procedures, which follow.
+If a member of the TUI community finds he/she is a victim of sexual assault or harassment he/she may register a report with the local police or pursue the matter through TUI's internal procedures.